lifeeric/prompt-engineering/README.md

 #### 1) Summarization/Paraphrasing
-let's start with the first task which is summarization or paraphrasing. we need to give an imperative verb (Command, request word), so I'll just write `summarize` at the begining which tells what to do with the instruction and then put the actual article.
+let's start with the first task which is summarization or paraphrasing. we need to give an imperative verb (Command, request word), so I'll just write `summarize` at the beginning which tells what to do with the instruction, and then put the actual article.

-if you capatialize something, it is different set of token which kinda tells the model like pay attention to it, it's not a normal language and not a part of the article. so we all aslo  `ARTICLE` before the article.
+if you capitalize something, it is a different set of tokens which kinda tells the model like pay attention to it, it's not a normal language and not a part of the article. so we will aslo  add `ARTICLE` before the article.

 and at the end just write `SUMMARY:`

-***Note:*** we need to turn the emperature down to  0(zero), so zero makes the model deterministic which mean we'll get the same output everytime.
+***Note:*** we need to turn the temperature down to  0(zero), so zero makes the model deterministic which means we'll get the same output every time.

 Syntax Example: